rmorshea/labox/docs/src/index.md

 # Lakery

-A data storage framework for Python.
+A storage framework for heterogeneous data in Python.

 ## Installation